Ashterism/timelapsepi/README.md

 cd timelapsepi
 ```

-📁 This creates the expected working directory at /home/<your pi name>/timelapse e.g. /home/pimelapse/timelapse.
+📁 This creates the expected working directory at /home/<user>/timelapse e.g. /home/ash/timelapse.
 Update paths accordingly in cron and config if using a different location.

 ---